anudeepsamaiya/100-days-of-code/log.md

  **Today's Progress:** Learning to make a nodejs api - day 3.
  Learned about express routes and worked some exercises of bootstrap on freecodecamp.

- **TODO**  Besides Image Library app needs permission to be handled on Android 6.0 and above.
-Item decoration and image manipulation are in line as the next features to be worked upon.

  **Thoughts:**

  **Link to work:** https://github.com/anudeepsamaiya/NodeJs-HelloWorld